thebluedev/YouTubeThumbnail/Readme.md

 *Hey There*

-This is just a practice project, all you have to do is copy the thumbnail of the Video from youtubt that you want and press the button!
+This is just a practice project, all you have to do is copy the thumbnail of the Video from youtube that you want and press the button!